OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-01.md

 ## Genesis 1:4

-God observed that the light was good, and He distinguished the light from the darkness.
+God saw that the light was good, and He distinguished the light from the darkness.

 ## Genesis 1:5